iMazing Review 2026: Honest iTunes Alternative for Backups

 Will iMazing wipe my iPhone if I restore a single message?

 No. Selective restore is the whole point.
-We tested this by restoring one Notes folder from a 6-month-old backup, and the rest of the iPhone stayed untouched.
+You can restore a single item, such as one Notes folder, and the rest of the iPhone stays untouched.
 Finder can’t do this since it only restores everything or nothing, which is the limitation that pushes most users toward a tool like iMazing in the first place after one painful full restore.

 Does iMazing recover deleted photos from my iPhone?